Burbinox/developer-bible/AI_and_ML/README.md

 ## K-means clustering <a name="k-means_clustering"></a>
 K-means is a popular unsupervised algorithm used for clustering data.
 Its goal is to partition a dataset into K clusters, where each data point is assigned to the nearest cluster centroid (center).
 ![alt text](/__images/image.png)

+## K-Nearest Neighbors <a name="k-nearest-neighbors"></a>
+KNN (K-Nearest Neighbors) is a supervised learning algorithm used for classification (spam detection), regression (predicting house prices), anomaly detection (identifying outliers), and recommendation systems (suggesting similar movies or games).
+For each new point, it calculates the distance between that point and all stored training points, selects the K nearest neighbors, and then makes a decision: in classification, it chooses the most common class among the neighbors, and in regression, it computes the average value.

 ## Linear Regression <a name="linear_regression"></a>
 Fits a straight line to a data set of observations, it can be used to predict new values.